-1. Kloo Help Center
+1. Kloo Knowledge Center

-2. Invoice and PO management
+2. Invoice and PO Management

 Understanding the Purchase Request and Invoice Matching process with offset amounts